blake-armstrong/binding-tutorial-PLUMED/markdown/inputs.md

 fixed1: FIXEDATOM AT=2.50,2.50,2.50
 d1: DISTANCE ATOMS=fixed1,1 NOPBC COMPONENTS
 ```
-Here we define our distance that we will use for the z-distance collective variable.
+Here we define our z-distance that we will use for the collective variable.
 We define a fixed point at the middle of our cubic simulation box (50 Å in each direction) and calculate the distance between the fixed point and our one particle, and save it to the `d1` variable.

 ```plumed
 #SOLUTIONFILE=simulation_files/plumed_example.inp